rebeccalilly/genomemapper/README.md

-# DCS211 Final Project
+# Genome Mapper

-## The program uses biopython to run BlastN from a python file and map the location of labs studying the top species associated with the sequence.
+## This Python program takes in a FASTA file containing a nucleotide sequence, runs BlastN via biopython, and maps the location of labs studying the top species associated with the given sequence on an interactive map.

-## Python libraries needed for this program: Bio, Bio.Blast, progress.bar, pandas, os, re, geopy.geocoders, folium
+## Prior to running the program, make sure that the following Python libraries are installed on your local machine: Bio, Bio.Blast, progress.bar, pandas, os, re, geopy.geocoders, folium.

 ## Directions:
-## 1. Download the fasta and python file and put them in the same folder.
+## 1. Download the example FASTA file and Python program.
-## 2. Run the python file, and use the fasta file as the input to run BlastN.
+## 2. Run the Python program with the FASTA file as the input to run BlastN.
+(FASTA files containing any sequence can be used with this program, but the example file will provide an example of the expected output.)
-## 3. Once the code finish running, open the html file found in the same folder as the program to find the interactive map.
+## 3. The program will produce an HTML file containing the interactive map.